 Rebuilt from the ground up for the 2014 model year, the current Corvette Stingray benefits from brand-new anything.
 In 2015, the Z06 hits the streets in the same new duds as its base-level sibling.
 Chevy finally ditched the familiar design seen on the C5 and C6 models, reworked the interior for a much-deserved premium feel, and developed a new V-8 engine.
 Dubbed LT4, the engine displaces 6.2 liters, and produces 650 horsepower and 650 pound-feet of torque.

-The Corvette Z06 likely needs just 3.4 seconds to sprint from 0 to 60 mph, which is about on par with the Viper.
-AS of 7/3/2014, Chevrolet has yet to reveal the Corvette Z06’s price.
+The Corvette Z06 needs just 3.4 seconds to sprint from 0 to 60 mph, which is about on par with the Viper.
+The 2015 Z06 starts from $78,995.